proyecto-eden-3-esferas/SVG/README.md

 ## A Geometry Library

 ### Classes and Functions with the Same Interface as those in Boost Geometry

 I set out to code some classes and functions with the same interface as those in Boost Geometry.
-That will automatically make all call relieant on these classes compatible with Boost Geometry
+That will automatically make all calls relieant on these classes compatible with Boost Geometry.

+These classes are to be held in files without a `schematics` prefix.

-### For SVG, but also for PostScript and other formats
+### For SVG, but also for PostScript, among other formats

 ### Following SVG Structure